-General Mills Inc. (GIS), the maker of Cheerios cereal and Pillsbury baked goods, projected full-year profit that trailed analysts’ estimates amid increased marketing and investments in its U.S. yogurt business.
+General Mills Inc. (GIS:US), the maker of Cheerios cereal and Pillsbury baked goods, projected full-year profit that trailed analysts’ estimates amid increased marketing and investments in its U.S. yogurt business.

 Profit for fiscal 2013, including a decrease from its acquisition of Yoki Alimentos SA, will total $2.65 a share, the Minneapolis-based company said today in a statement.
 Analysts projected $2.76 a share, the average of 18 estimates compiled by Bloomberg.

 Chairman and Chief Executive Officer Ken Powell has boosted marketing and raised prices on some products to counter rising costs for raw ingredients such as wheat and sugar.
 Increased pension expenses and a higher tax rate may also reduce annual earnings growth, the company said.